engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display the Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.1.2 =
+Fix: Fixed text causing confusions about what features are available.

 = 2.1.1 =
-* Fix: Fixed a PHP error occurring in sites using PHP 7.1 or lower.
+Fix: Fixed a PHP error occurring in sites using PHP 7.4 or lower.

 = 2.1 =
 * Important: We are launching our new Twitter solution for our free users!
 This will require you to connect to Smash Balloon by verifying an email address and receiving a special site token that can be used to update a single feed.
 See [our website]('https://smashballoon.com/doc/smash-balloon-twitter-changes-free-version/?utm_source=twitter-free&utm_medium=readme-changelog&utm_campaign=smash-twitter-update&utm_content=OurWebsite') for information about how the new system works.